DiscipleOfEris/EraMobDrops/README.md

+# Development for this addon has been moved to https://github.com/DiscipleOfEris/Windower4Addons

 # EraMobDrops
 FFXI Windower addon that displays the drop table of the currently targeted mob, along with a Treasure Hunter calculator.
 Draws from the FFEra.com drop tables.